adamtupper/mobile-text-entry/README.md

-# The Effects of Hand Posture on Touch and Gesture Typing Performance.
+# The Effects of Hand Posture on Touch and Gesture Typing Performance

 ## Abstract